JamoneBridges/Capstone---US-Economic-Indicator/README.md

 The project relies on a collection of macroeconomic datasets provided by various U.S. government departments, including:

-- **Federal Reserve**
+- **National Bureau of Economic Research**
 - **U.S. Bureau of Labor Statistics**
 - **Bureau of Economic Analysis**

 These datasets encompass a comprehensive set of economic measurements, including:

-- Household Debt
-- Household Income
 - Household Assets
-- Labor Force Statistics
+- Employment Level
-- Unemployment Rates
+- Unemployment Level
-- Consumer Price Index (CPI)
+- Mining Income
+- US Federal Government Spending

 These datasets serve as the foundational source of information for the indicator, allowing the incorporation of diverse economic factors into our predictive model.